-When discussing the characteristics of the laser characterization tool, a really common confusion occurs between the terms “Optical Spectral Resolution” and “Wavelength meter Resolution”.
-Indeed, both of these specifications contain the word “resolution” and are amongst the most common specification of these characterization tools, but are referring to two widely different characteristics.
+When discussing the characteristics of the laser characterization tool, a really common confusion occurs between the terms “Optical Spectral Resolution” and “Wavelength Meter Resolution”.
+Indeed, both of these specifications contain the word “resolution” and are amongst the most common specifications of these characterization tools, but are referring to two widely different characteristics.

 The aim of this article is thus to well define both of the specifications and illustrate them by an example to avoid any mix up between the 2.

 The Optical Spectral Resolution (OSR), also denoted Δλ, describes the ability of an optical characterization tool, such as a Laser Spectrum Analyzer, to differentiate between two close lines in an optical spectrum.
 The spectral resolution is closely related to the resolving power by the equation, and is usually expressed in nm (nanometers) for low resolution tools or pm (picometers) and GHz (gigaHertz) for high resolution tools.

 Several criterions can be used to determine the Optical Spectral Resolution of an instrument.
 The figure 1 illustrates the resolution as observed with the Dawes, Sparrow and Rayleigh criteria for two close lines meeting at the FWHM.
 Amongst these, the Rayleigh criterion is the most generally used since it allows an easier differentiation of the peaks by the user of the instrument.

 It is also worth noticing that the OSR resolution approximately is the minimum linewidth that can be resolved.